Best cordless vacuums for cleaning pet hair

 Do you really need a specialist vacuum for pets?

-But our expert cordless vacuum cleaner tests have found that only opting for specialist pet vacs can lead you to miss out on some of the best appliances available.
+But our independent cordless vacuum cleaner tests have found that only opting for specialist pet vacs can lead you to miss out on some of the best vacuums for homes with pets.

-In fact, at the time of writing, 71% of the cordless vacuums that score the full five stars for pet hair cleaning in our tests are not pet hair vacuums, so don’t restrict yourself by thinking these are the only ones capable of sweeping up those pesky hairs.
+At the time of writing, 71% of the cordless vacuums on test that score five stars for pet hair cleaning in our tests are not specific 'Pet' vacuums, so don’t restrict yourself by thinking these are the only ones capable of sweeping up those pesky hairs.

-Pet versions of vacuums often come with a motorised pet hair tool accessory and cost around £50 more than the standard version.
-Prices do jump around, though, so make sure to compare prices before you buy.
+Many vacuum models are sold in a standard and pet version.
+The difference is usually just a mini turbo tool accessory.
+Pet vacs can cost around £50 more than the standard version, though prices jump around, so make sure to compare prices before you buy.
 You may end up landing one or two extra accessories with the pet version for the same price you’d pay for the standard vacuum.

-Features to look out for in a pet vacuum
+Things to look out for when choosing a pet vacuum

-- Motorised pet hair tool - Most pet vacuums come with an additional motorised pet hair attachment, which is essentially a miniature version of the main floor head that’s handy for cleaning furniture.
+- Motorised pet hair tool - Most pet vacuums come with an additional mini turbo tool attachment, which is essentially a miniature version of the main floor head that’s handy for cleaning furniture.
 They aren’t suitable for use where most pet hair collects, though - the floor.

 - Crevice tool - Most cordless models come with a crevice tool, which is not only handy for reaching into gaps between cushions on your sofa, but also around the edges and corners of rooms where pet hair often accumulates.